antonk52/swaggerlint/README.md

-# Swagger linter
+# Swaggerlint

-`Swagger-linter` helps you to have a consistent API style by linting your swagger / OpenAPI Scheme.
+`Swaggerlint` helps you to have a consistent API style by linting your swagger / OpenAPI Scheme.

 ## Instalation